 - Set aside (it may need another stir when you are ready to assemble if you leave it too long and it continues to thicken)

 Assembling the lasagna

 - Preheat the oven to 180 degrees C.

 - Spread a thin layer of pasta sauce on the bottom of a baking dish and then add an extra 1/2 cup of water (this helps to keep the bottom layer nice a soft) then layer the dry lasagna sheets on top.

 - Spread an even layer of red lentil sauce on the lasagna sheets ( 1-2 ladles) and then layer the dry lasagna sheets on top, continue to repeat layering lasagna sheets and red lentil sauce.

 - For the last layer on top of the dry lasagna sheets pour the white sauce over the top to completely cover (it should be a nice thick layer of bechamel)

-6 months: puree or mash the lasagna to desired texture and allow baby to hand scoop or pre-load spoon, or traditional spoon feeding, you can also pull the lasaga sheets apart and cut into strips for baby led weaning
+6 months: puree or mash the lasagna to desired texture and allow baby to hand scoop or pre-load spoon, or traditional spoon feeding, you can also pull the lasagna sheets apart and cut them into strips for baby-led weaning

 9 - 12 months: try cutting the lasagna into small soft cubes (no crunchy edges)